What to Eat in Seoul | 4 Super Fresh Foods to Try in Spring

 Always a good thing, since eating ALL THE FOOD is one of the most incredible parts of traveling, wouldn’t you say?

-In this Seoul food guide, you’ll discover exactly what to eat during the spring months.
+In this Seoul food guide, you’ll discover exactly what to eat during the spring months of March, April and May.
 You’ll also find recommendations for every budget to help you find the absolute best places to try all these amazing Korean foods.

 When I first moved to Seoul from Canada, I went to a grocery store looking for cilantro.
-Because you know, in Canada, despite the 6 month winters, you can get pretty much anything you want at any time of the year.
+Because you know, in Canada, despite the 6 month winters and sub-zero temps, you can get pretty much anything you want, at any time of the year.

 After perusing the totally confusing vegetable section for awhile and failing, I finally worked up the nerve to ask for some in my horrible Korean.
 And the response when I asked?